 Analytics is simply the process of making sense of the quintillions of unstructured data (also termed ‘Big Data’) to generate more value out of it and make better business and social decisions.

-Data analytics is making quite the buzz in the job sector with companies rolling out vacancies, and students flocking to learn analytics.
+Data analytics is making quite the buzz in the job sector with companies rolling out vacancies, and students flocking to pursue a career in analytics.

 And rightly so!
 Data analytics is a keystone in almost all business operations today, from sales and marketing to product and customer retention.